 It was the stately appearance of the raven that was bidden to this momentous occasion deliberately.

 It stared at me, with such a commanding gaze, as time froze from that moment.
 I knew then that the hour of my announced death had arrived suddenly, and I was nequient to prevent it.

-Anon, I sensed a cataleptic horror of my surcease seized my heart, as the veins of my heart constricted, like a vengeful serpent.
+Anon, I had sensed a cataleptic horror of my surcease seize my heart, as the veins of my heart constricted, like a vengeful serpent.

 I saw the towering apparatus of the guillotine that was placed on top of a singular scaffolding.
 The weighted and angled blade was raised to the top and suspended momentarily.